Have you ever noticed your clippers tugging or pulling hair instead of cutting when grooming your dog?

 Before this happens to you have a read through this post to understand why this may be happening and some solutions for you.
 This way, the next time you groom a dog with clippers it can be a pain-free and enjoyable session both for you and your dog.

-Before we get into the reasons why your clippers aren’t cutting, I have one question.
+Before we get into the reasons why your clippers aren’t cutting or maybe the clipper blades are moving but not cutting, I have one question.
 Your answer will determine whether you can get the result you want from the grooming session.

 Is your pet’s hair freshly washed?